poke1024/ZeroBraneStudio/README.md

 ![ZeroBrane OS X screenshot](https://raw.githubusercontent.com/poke1024/ZeroBraneStudio/master/docs/zerobrane-mac-1.png)

-The changes for the changes seen above are as follows:
+The config changes for the appearance as seen above are as follows:

 >bordersize = 8
 >